A hacker “likely Russian in origin” is behind what the U.S. says is an “ongoing” cyber compromise.

-In a joint statement issued by the Director of National Intelligence, FBI, and other investigative agencies, the U.S. government said that it was still trying to understand the scope and mitigate a “significant cyber incident” involving federal government networks. https://www.cisa.gov/news/2021/01/05/joint-statement-federal-bureau-investigation-fbi-cybersecurity-and-infrastructure
+In a joint statement issued by the director of national intelligence, FBI, and other investigative agencies, the U.S. government said that it was still trying to understand the scope and mitigate a “significant cyberincident” involving federal government networks.

 Top U.S. officials including Secretary of State Mike Pompeo have previously suggested Russian intelligence agency hackers are behind the sophisticated operation, which Moscow has denied.

-But the January 5 official statement was the first one formally fingering Russia by the Trump administration.
+But the January 5 official statement was the first one formally accusing Russia by the Trump administration.

 It also provided a partial answer to the open question of what the hackers intend to do with the information by clarifying their goal appears to be intelligence gathering rather than a destructive act such as targeting infrastructure.